DylanNguyenGit/Cladogram-Drawer/README.md

 # Current Running
 As of now, the way that this program runs is by running CladogramDrawer.java.
 It requires a text file to exist and be opened.
-Cladograms can be made with an empty text file by using the add drop down menu. the leaf option will ask for a name and then it will add a leaf witht he given name.
+Cladograms can be made with an empty text file by using the add drop down menu. the leaf option will ask for a name and then it will add a leaf with the given name.
 The node option will ask for a name then ask for the children.
 Simply select one child at a time with the drop down menu and click the first option when finished.
-The other menu options are not yet implemented.
+To resize the cladogram simply select the resize option from the window menu and input a width and a height.

 If a certain cladogram wants to be read it must follow the format:
 1. All leaves must be listed first and only have a name.
 Leaves are taxa at the end of the cladogram.